Klairm/YouTubeMp3-Downloader-Linux/README.md

 # Usage:
 Add execution permissons with 'chmod +x  yt-audio-downloader-sh'

-Execute the script using './yt-audio-downloader.sh'
+Execute the script using './yt-audio-downloader.sh <URL fo the video>'

 # NOTE:
 Ofc you will need youtube-dl installed on your computer: https://youtube-dl.org/